genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/0b_environment-setup.md

 ### Running the back and front end

 We are going to change the back-end and front-end code, so ideally we should have the server running to make our application work.
+Below you see all supported technologies in the training.

 <Tabs defaultValue="plugin" values={[{ label: 'Intellij Plugin', value: 'plugin', }, { label: 'Docker', value: 'docker', }, { label: 'WSL', value: 'wsl', }]}>